treeverse/lakeFS/docs/understand/roadmap.md

 layout: default
 title: Roadmap
 parent: Understanding lakeFS
-description: New features and improvements are lined up next for lakeFS.
+description: New features and improvements are lined-up next for lakeFS.
 We would love you to be part of building lakeFS’s roadmap.
 nav_order: 40
 has_children: false
 redirect_from: ../roadmap.html